Stability-AI/StableSwarmUI/README.md

 Key feature targets not yet implemented:
 - Image editing tools
-- LoRAs, ControlNets
+- ControlNets
-- Internal TIs (already supported indirectly as all compatible backends specify these via text anyway, but a listing and handler for them should be present)
+- Internal TIs (already supported as a listing, and indirectly as all compatible backends specify these via text anyway, but a handler for them should be present)
 - Text prompt tools (CLIP token counter, wildcards, etc) (some tools like prompt weighting already implicitly supported via backends)
 - Localization / automatic translation
 - LAN usage reliability